Allen County Community Corrections

 • Moderate and High/Very High-Risk only

 The MRT program provides a method designed to promote positive self-image and identity, helps participants learn positive social behaviors and beliefs, and begin to make decisions from higher levels of moral judgment.
-MRT is widely recognized as an Evidence-Based Practice by the Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Registry of Evidence-based Programs (NREPP).
+MRT is widely recognized as an Evidence-Based Program by the Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Registry of Evidence-based Programs (NREPP).

 ATV: Alternatives to Violence